In the early 1990's whilst looking for

 analysis.
 So my "elephant in the room" question for ER modelers is: "If it is so difficult to get rid of the anomalies and redundancies in your ER model, why did you put them there in the first place?"
 I wonder if Edsger Dijkstra was thinking about ER when he said "All unmastered complexity is of our own making!"

 In the 1990's, Grady Booch, Ivar Jacobson and

 James Rumbaugh developed UML, a method for designing object-oriented

 programs.
 With UML, you define a data structure by using a class diagram.
-UML is complex and has been criticised as being ambiguous and
+UML is complex and has been criticized as being ambiguous and

 inconsistent which makes it hard to design a class structure that does not

 Why ORM?
 An object-role model avoids the need to write long documents in ambiguous

 natural language prose.
 It's easy for non-technical sponsors to validate an object-role model because ORM tools can generate easy-to-understand sentences.
 After an object-role model has been validated by non-technical domain experts, the model can be used to generate a class model or a fully normalized database schema.

 How do you make an object-role model?
 An ORM analyst guides sponsors to express their ideas using simple